Best place to find information and services that your council provides...

 Maintained nurseries in St Helens offer places for three and four-year-olds the year before they start school, but children may be able to go sooner if there are enough places.

 Broad Oak and Thatto Heath primary schools offer some two-year-olds places.

 Your child can get 15 hours of funded nursery care each week for 38 weeks each year the term after their third birthday.

 The hours are normally divided up into morning or afternoon sessions on five days per week.
 The school will contact you with details of the session times for your child after a place has been allocated by the local authority.

-If your child turns three after 31 August 2019 and you wish to apply for January, April or September 2020 admission, the online application system has now closed but you can still apply using a paper form.
+If your child turns three after 31 August 2020 and you wish to apply for January, April or September 2021 admission please email firstname.lastname@example.org to request an application form as the online system has now closed or you can download a form:

 Before you apply